 Provide practical experience for the student teacher in an early childhood program with emphasis in an early childhood program under qualified supervision.
-Tuberculosis clearance required for admission; ECE 1B & ECE 14 may be taken previously or concurrently.
-Prerequisites: ECE 1A and ECE 3.
+Tuberculosis clearance for admission; ECE 1B may be taken previously or concurrently.
+Pre-requisite: ECE 1A and ECE 3.
 (Repeatable: May be taken four times only.)
 (L)